MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 	cd ..
 	</pre>

-1. In the Bash shell, execute the following command to run copyimages.sh:
+1. Execute the following command to run copyimages.sh:

 	<pre>
 	sh copyimages.sh
 	</pre>

-	**Now skip to Step 10**.
-Steps 6 through 9 are for PowerShell users only.
+	**Now skip to Step 9**.
+Steps 5 through 8 are for PowerShell users only.

 1. To script Azure commands with PowerShell, you first need to [install and configure Azure PowerShell](https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/).
 If Azure PowerShell is not installed on your system, take the time to install it now.